-Service of Process in Civil Actions
+Service of Process in Civil Actions under Federal Rule of Civil Procedure 4(i)

-\\\ EFFECTIVE APRIL 25, 2022 - SUPERSEDES PRIOR GUIDANCE \\\
+EFFECTIVE OCTOBER 4, 2024 - SUPERSEDES PRIOR GUIDANCE

-Hand Delivery or Email Service as outlined below are the preferred means for service of process on the U.S. Attorney's Office for the District of Columbia because, due to safety and security procedures, all mail sent to the U.S. Attorney's Office is initially routed through a central mail room at the Department of Justice, which can occasionally result in the delay or mis-delivery of that mail.
+Hand Delivery or Email Service as outlined below are the preferred means for service of process on the U.S. Attorney's Office for the District of Columbia under Federal Rule of Civil Procedure 4(i) because, due to safety and security procedures, all mail sent to the U.S. Attorney's Office is initially routed through a central mail room at the Department of Justice, which can occasionally result in the delay or mis-delivery of that mail.
 Service will not be deemed perfected until actual receipt by a Civil Process Clerk at the U.S. Attorney's Office.